 If you create a System Protection bare-metal backup on an external USB hard disk, the media will be made into a Bootable Backup Media, which can boot a server into a recovery environment and recover the server, without a separate boot disk.
 When you create the backup job, the media will be made bootable by default, unless you deselect the Make media bootable with RecoverAssist tick box on the Set up destination step.

 Creating a Bootable Backup Media job

 - Selecting Prepare on the Prepare media step will generate a Destination Check Report.
 This report will advise if the backup media cannot be made bootable.

 - As long as the media is an external USB hard disk, it will be made bootable the first time the backup job runs.
 This can make the first backup take longer than a normal backup.

 - After you run the backup job, the backup report’s Recovery section will note if the backup media was made bootable or if the boot information was updated.

-- If there are problems making the media bootable, you can use the Recover tab to manually make the backup media bootable, or make a separate, standalone RecoverAssist media.
+- If there are problems making the media bootable, you can use the System tab to manually make the backup media bootable, or make a separate, standalone RecoverAssist media.

 - If a newer version of RecoverAssist is released, it will be applied to the media.

 - If a bootable media is created using a trial version of BackupAssist, it will be updated if a license key is purchased.

 - If the operating system being backed up changes, the bootable media will be updated to support it.

 - Bootable backups will speed up your disaster recovery process